Autodesk/pgbelt/docs/quickstart.md

 This would be the beginning of your application downtime.
 We revoke all login permissions on the source host using `belt` to ensure writes can no longer occur.
 You may want to do this, then restart Postgres connections on your application to ensure connections can no longer write.

+**NOTE: Do not run this command if the schema owner of your database is the same as your root user.**

     $ belt revoke-logins testdatacenter1 database1

 ## Step 6: Stop forward replication